mitschabaude/minimal-state/README.md

 Probably the only React state management library I ever want to use.

 - 🚀 Optimized for fast development.
 API supports mutable + immutable code styles
-- ⚙️ Perfect TypeScript support
+- 💡 Perfect TypeScript support
-- 💡 Your state is a plain JS object.
-No bloated class, no magic proxy.
+- 😎 Your state is a plain JS object.
+No bloated class, no proxy magic.
 - 🪶 1 kB minzipped - just drop it anywhere

 ```sh